 The sun was throbbing in the sky, I had sore feet, and every stride seemed to be uphill, even on the way back – today’s little jaunt had all the usual discomforts of a hot, mid-afternoon hike.
-Yet the scenery was so stunning that I did the unthinkable for someone who would prefer to catch a bus to Shangri-La than walk it, and on the return leg, back on the narrow roadway, I declined a lift from the only vehicle that had passed us all day.
+Yet the scenery was so stunning that I did the unthinkable for someone who would prefer to catch a bus to Shangri-La rather than walk it, and on the return leg, back on the narrow roadway, I declined a lift from the only vehicle that had passed us all day.
 The instant the car pulled away, struggling and spluttering on its ascent up the steep hill, I regretted it, because my decision hadn’t been genuine.
 It reminded me of when someone offers you a slice of pizza – I was always told to decline the first offer, only accept if it’s offered again.
-I don’t remember who taught me this nugget of wisdom, but I have missed out on several portions of Hawaiian deep-crust, so I hope one day I’ll forget it.
+I don’t remember who taught me this nugget of wisdom, but over the years I have missed out on numerous portions of Hawaiian deep-crust, so I hope one day I’ll forget it.
 However, several amazing views later and I was glad I had turned down the man in the silver Sudan.
-I got some fabulous shots on my camera – yes I was hot and bothered, tired and hungry, but here I was rambling in Greece and it reminded me a little of the trek I did in Nepal all those years ago …and then it hit me.
-Didn’t I struggle with a particularly nasty spike during those ten days…?
+I got some fabulous shots on my camera – yes I was hot and bothered, tired and hungry, but here I was rambling in Greece and it reminded me of the trek I did in Nepal all those years ago …and then it hit me.
+Didn’t I struggle with a particularly nasty spike during those thirteen days…?

 I know I should ignore these challenges but today I gave it my full attention, concentrating until I was back in the shadow of those great Himalayan mountains, and my stomach was hot and my bones were heavy and my head was scrambling, and I remember a problem with my leg, and that’s it, it was cancer!
-I’d felt a lump behind my knee on the first day hiking, and Crow said it was a tumor.
-He had ruined my trek across the Himalayas because he convinced me I was going to die in the next six months.
+I’d felt a lump behind my knee on the first day of hiking, and Crow said it was a tumour.
+He had ruined my trek across the Himalayas because he convinced me I was going to die in another six months.
 While I hiked among beautiful snow-capped mountains, he made me not care, convincing a tiny part of me (and that was enough) that thinking of certain things certain ways, punctuated by that blinding white light, would prevent my cancer from spreading.
-The entire trek I was either sick with worry or walking through a thousand doors in my head.
+The entire trek I was either sick with worry or walking through a thousand doors in my mind.

 But it wasn’t cancer, was it, Crow?
 The lump went away and never came back.